 Pophams took London by storm when they opened in 2017 with pastries like you’ve never experienced before.
-Expect seasonal, creative pieces like their Peanut butter jelly, the mango meringue and the phenomenal maple bacon swirl.
-A petite bakery with just a handful of seating but large outside tables allow for a sharing communal space.
-Find it on a residential street of a family orientated area but note people travel far to come here.
+Expect seasonal, creative pieces like their peanut butter jelly, mango meringue and the phenomenal maple bacon swirl.
+A petite bakery with just a handful of seating inside but large outside tables allow for a sharing communal space.
+Find tucked away on a residential street in Angel.
+People travel far to experience Pophams!

 Why go?
 For the most creative and tasty pastries you’ll ever try.